 An unforgettable stay: Budapest awaits you with the charm of an André Rieu concert and two fairytale nights on the banks of the Danube, then a flight to Copenhagen for a vibrant city break and the FC Copenhagen vs. SønderjyskE match.

-From 1.413 €
+Dynamic offers 1.413 €

 An unforgettable stay: Budapest awaits you with the charm of an André Rieu concert and two fairytale nights on the banks of the Danube, then a flight to Copenhagen for a vibrant city break and the FC Copenhagen vs. SønderjyskE match.